 The Baby Blacks levelled it up at 6-6 thanks the the boot of fly-half Ihaia West and then took command thanks to a pair of converted tries either side of half-time.

-First blindside flanker Jimmy Tupou powered over from close range to give his side a 13-6 lead at the break and then outside centre Jason Emery finished off a slick move along the three-quarters to make it 20-6.
+First blindside flanker Jimmy Tupou powered over from close range to give his side a 13-6 lead at the break and then outside centre Jason Emery finished off a slick move along the three-quarters to

 Wales came firing straight back with an impressive sustained attack in the New Zealand 22 but they were thwarted by whole-heated defence.